epsstan/reladomo-kata/docs/Chaining.md

 ### Day 1 (Jan 1) - Open an account

-On Jan 1, you open a new bank account with a balance of $100.
+On *Jan 1*, you open a new bank account with a balance of *$100*.
 The bank updates its database (table) with an entry for your account.

 Since bitemporal chaining is being used, each row in the table has four timestamp columns:
 * *FROM_Z* and *THRU_Z* track the validity of the row along the processing time dimension